Shur0v/Dream/DATABASE_SETUP.md

 With this setup you can:
 1. Develop locally with zero dependencies.
 2. Flip on Upstash + Blob env vars when deploying.
+3. Seed the remote store at any time by calling `/api/admin/seed`.
-3. Trust that every API route shares the same persistence layer without code changes.
+4. Trust that every API route shares the same persistence layer without code changes.